hera0109/CS454_DeepParameter/README.md

 # DPT-OpenCV

-The code in the repository was used in an investigation into Deep Parameter Optimisation on OpenCV.
+The code in the repository was used in an investigation into Deep Parameter Optimisation/Tuning on OpenCV.
 The work was published in two papers:

 Bruce, B. R. et al. Deep Parameter Optimisation for Face Detection Using the Viola-Jones Algorithm in OpenCV.
 SSBSE 2016 (https://doi.org/10.1007%2F978-3-319-47106-8_18)

 Bruce, B. R. Deep Parameter Optimisation for Face Detection Using the Viola-Jones Algorithm in OpenCV: A Correction.
-UCL Dept. if Computer Science Research note RN/17/01 (http://www.cs.ucl.ac.uk/fileadmin/UCL-CS/research/Research_Notes/RN_17_07.pdf)
+UCL Dept. of Computer Science Research Note RN/17/01 (http://www.cs.ucl.ac.uk/fileadmin/UCL-CS/research/Research_Notes/RN_17_07.pdf)

 ## Basic Setup